Billionaire Ken Griffin, Who Took Taxpayer Bailout In 2008, Raked In $870 Million Last Year, Or $435K Per Hour

 — ForbesLife (@ForbesLife) April 18, 2017

-His stellar 2018 represents quite a comeback for Griffin, who just 10 years earlier took a $200 million bailout from U.S. taxpayers to keep Citadel afloat, as Inquisitr reported, on the heels of the financial meltdown that year.
+His stellar 2018 represents quite a comeback for Griffin, who just 10 years earlier took a $200 million bailout from U.S. taxpayers to keep Citadel afloat, as the Inquisitr reported, on the heels of the financial meltdown that year.
 Citadel went into a tailspin that Griffin described as “incredibly humiliating,” losing $8 billion of his clients’ money in 2008 alone.

 The taxpayer cash was funneled to Griffin’s firm through the insurance giant AIG, whose high-risk financial trading schemes had failed and put the “too big to fail” corporation on the brink of disaster.
-As Business Insider reported Citadel had loaned hundreds of millions of dollars worth of securities to AIG, which used them in its failed “short selling” trades.
+As Business Insider reported, Citadel had loaned hundreds of millions of dollars worth of securities to AIG, which used them in its failed “short selling” trades.
 Without the government bailout, AIG would not have been able to pay Citadel’s loans back, and Griffin’s company would likely have failed as well.

 But taking the U.S. Treasury cash served Griffin well, as Bloomberg ranked him the third-highest-paid hedge fund chief last year.
 Only James Simons of Renaissance Technologies, who took home $1.6 billion, and Ray Dalio of Bridgewater Associates at $1.26 billion, pocketed more than Griffin in 2018, according to Bloomberg.